laurendi/cdo/README.md

 # cdo
-System Foundry VTT pour Coureurs d'Orages
+A system for playing Coureurs d'Orages role-playing game in the Foundry Virtual Tabletop environment.